Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Model and problem formulation

-\end{definition} If $P$ and $Q$ are Bernoulli distributions without any continuous portions, the weighted SBM reduces to the unweighted version.
-It is possible to generalize the weighted SBM to a \emph{weighted and labeled} SBM by allowing the singular parts of $P$ and $Q$ to possess additional point masses; the theory derived in this paper extends to simple cases of those models, as well.
+Note that if $p(\cdot)$ and $q(\cdot)$ are Dirac delta masses at $1$, the weighted SBM reduces to the unweighted version.
+We make a few additional remarks about the definition of the weighted SBM.
+First, we observe that $\E(A)$ may not exhibit the familiar block structure found in unweighted SBMs, since our model includes the case where $(P_0, p(\cdot))$ and $(Q_0, q(\cdot))$ have the same mean.
+Second, our definition treats an edge with weight 0 as a missing edge, but it is straightforward to distinguish the two notions by defining $P$ and $Q$ as probability measures over $S \cap \{ * \}$, where the symbol $*$ denotes a missing edge.
+Lastly, it is possible to generalize the weighted SBM to a \emph{weighted and labeled} SBM with the model

-Our definition treats an edge with weight 0 as a missing edge, but it is straightforward to distinguish these two notions by defining $P, Q$ as probability measures over $S \cap \{ * \}$, where the symbol $*$ denotes a missing edge.
+where $P$ and $Q$ are general probability distributions over $S$ (and the labels correspond to a discrete part).
+The theory derived in this paper extends in a straightforward fashion to the cases where the discrete portion of $P$ and $Q$ has finite support.